Footloose (song): Blake Shelton version

 Blake Shelton covered the song for the 2011 remake of the film.
 Shelton's version also appears on the film's soundtrack.
 It charted at number 63 on the US Billboard Hot Country Songs chart in November 2011.
 A music video for Shelton's version of the song, directed by Shaun Silva, premiered in October 2011.

 Music video

 The video opens with Blake Shelton driving a pickup truck into a drive-in theater screening the 2011 remake of the 1984 movie wherein the manager and ticket seller tells him that the film was only about to start.
-He then enters the compound where his band awaits him while the theater patrons watch the film and take notice of him.
+He then enters the compound where the cinema patrons watch the film while his backing band set up their instruments, which make the patrons take notice of them.
 Shelton and his band begin to perform the song and the theater patrons join in dancing while scenes from the film are played.
 The music video was filmed in early 2011 at the Hi-Way 50 Drive In theater located in Lewisburg, Tennessee.